 Trust Kestrel to sustain the Valley you know and love.

 The Trust’s service area radiates out from Northampton, Amherst and Holyoke, which includes land principally, but not exclusively in the communities of Amherst, Belchertown, Chicopee, Hadley, Granby, Hatfield, Leverett, Ludlow, Northampton, Pelham, Shutesbury, Sunderland, South Hadley, Southampton, Whately, Easthampton, Holyoke, Westhampton, and Williamsburg.
-The Trust will have the flexibility to act on exceptional conservation opportunities elsewhere in the Connecticut River Watershed of Massachusetts as capacity allows and opportunities arise.
+(See a map of our service area here.)
+The Trust may act on exceptional conservation opportunities elsewhere in the Connecticut River Watershed of Massachusetts as capacity allows and opportunities arise.

-Within these towns, the Trust will focus within its service area on the properties that define the ecological integrity and quality of life in the Valley, including:
+Within these towns, the Trust focuses within its service area on the properties that define the ecological integrity and quality of life in the Valley, including:

-Projects in these focus areas will be selected based on natural resource values, unique threat or opportunity, landowner willingness and engagement, and funding availability.
+Projects in these focus areas are selected based on natural resource values, unique threat or opportunity, landowner willingness and engagement, and funding availability.

 The soils of the Connecticut River Valley are among the deepest and richest in the world.
 Farms here have a long history of providing abundant crops for residents of Massachusetts and beyond.
 This region leads the nation in promoting locally grown and organic products through direct sales at farm stands and farmer’s markets.
 Unfortunately, farmland is also extremely threatened by housing subdivisions.